RommelTJ/SoftwareDesignerMindset/02_TheSevenPrinciplesOfModernSoftwareDesign/03_LowCoupling/02_DifferentTypesOfCoupling.md

     * One module controls the flow of another part of the code via some kind of configuration.
   * Stamp coupling
     * Data structures being forced to be in a certain way when it's not needed.
-    * When a module relies on a certain structure but it's not being used.
+    * When a module relies on a certain structure, but it's not being used.
   * Data Coupling
     * When methods share data (normally via parameters).
   * Import Coupling